TraversalBench: Challenging Paths to Follow for Vision Language Models

-Vision-language models (VLMs) perform strongly on many multimodal benchmarks.
-However, the ability to follow complex visual paths---a task that human observers typically find straightforward---remains under-tested.
+Vision-language models (VLMs) perform strongly on multimodal benchmarks, but their ability to follow complex visual paths remains under-tested.
 We introduce \textsc{TraversalBench}, a controlled benchmark for exact visual path traversal.
-Each instance contains a single continuous polyline, a unique start marker, and markers placed at path vertices; the task is to recover the exact ordered sequence encountered when traversing the path from start to finish.
-The benchmark explicitly balances key path-structural factors including self-intersection count, tortuosity, vertex count, and nearby confounding lines, while minimizing reliance on OCR, world knowledge, and open-ended planning.
-By isolating these factors in a tightly controlled setting, \textsc{TraversalBench} gets at the core visual failure modes that also matter in open-world multimodal tasks, where models must sustain grounding under ambiguity, clutter, and distractor structure.
+Each instance contains a continuous polyline with a unique start marker and labeled vertices; models must recover the ordered sequence encountered from start to finish.
+The benchmark balances self-intersection count, tortuosity, vertex count, and nearby confounding lines while limiting reliance on OCR, world knowledge, or open-ended planning.

 We find that self-intersections are the dominant source of difficulty.
-A first-crossing analysis shows that errors are sharply localized: performance is relatively stable immediately before the first crossing, then drops steeply when the model must resolve the correct continuation.
-By contrast, nearby confounding lines produce a weaker persistent degradation that compounds with repeated exposure.
-These analyses make \textsc{TraversalBench} a useful diagnostic for identifying whether models suffer from human-like failures or other breakdowns in sustained visual processing, rather than merely measuring aggregate task success.

-An auxiliary reading-order benchmark further reveals a consistent preference for layouts compatible with left-to-right serialization, while not explaining away the main effects of path complexity.
-Together, these results position \textsc{TraversalBench} as a controlled diagnostic of path-faithful visual reasoning and as a useful testbed for studying multimodal spatial reasoning under ambiguity, clutter, and distractor structure.
-More broadly, we position \textsc{TraversalBench} as a contribution to the still-limited area of sustained visual grounding benchmarks for VLMs.
+A first-crossing analysis localizes failures to crossing points: performance is stable before the first crossing, then drops sharply when the model must resolve the correct continuation.
+Nearby confounders have weaker but compounding effects, and an auxiliary reading-order benchmark reveals a consistent left-to-right bias.
+Together, these results characterize how VLMs perceive and fail on visual paths.
+Finally, we position \textsc{TraversalBench} as a new contribution to the growing line of sustained visual grounding benchmarks for VLMs.
+Code, benchmark data, and rendered examples are available at \url{https://github.com/clarapetrova/traversalbench}.